MaxHillebrand/FAQ/seed.md

 ### Does the order of the words matter?
 Yes!
 The order of the words does matter.
 You must store your seed in such a way that the order of the words is clear and unambiguous.

-### How do I get my seed?
+### How do I get my mnemonic?

 This will depend on the bitcoin wallet that you are using.
 Most have a 'backup seed' option visible in the settings menu which can be used at any time, though some only allow seed backups when the wallet is initialised.

 It is important to note that it is generally insecure to create your own seed (i.e. a [Brain Wallet](https://en.bitcoin.it/wiki/Brainwallet)).

-### Should I check my seed?
+### Should I check my mnemonic?

 You should definitely check your backup as part of your process for backing up.
 Failure to do so could lead to you losing your bitcoin - don't risk it.

-# 3) Storing your Seed
+# 3) Storing your Mnemonic

-### Why should I bother storing my seed, I only have a small amount of bitcoin.
+### Why should I bother storing my mnemonic, I only have a small amount of bitcoin.

 The value of bitcoin could increase substantially and you may one day regret not backing up your seed.
-You should **always** back up your seed.
+You should **always** back up your seed with a mnemonic.
 It is good practice to regularly review your seed management and consider how effective your chosen solution is.

 ### Should I have multiple (redundant) backups of my seed?

 Yes.
 For the reasons explained below you should have multiple redundant backups of your seed.

 ### How can I store my seed?
-Initially let us consider the case where you store a single unencrypted seed (12 or 24 words).
+Initially let us consider the case where you store a single unencrypted mnemonic (12 or 24 words).

 | Method  						   	|----          				| Digital Theft Resistance 	| Physical Theft Resistance 		| Durability 						|
 | ------    					    | ---- 				    		| -------------------------	| ------------------------------|	---------------				|